platform9/pf9ctl/README.md

 Successfully updated, type pf9ctl version to check the changelog
 ```

+- **Configuration**

+  This is used to setup or get the control-plane configuration.
+It includes the DU FQDN , username, region and the tenant(service).

 ```sh
 #pf9ctl config

 Create or get PF9 controller config used by this CLI